timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 ```

 <Highlight type="note">
-The `by_range` dimension info constructor is an addition to TimescaleDB 2.13.
+The `by_range` dimension builder is an addition to TimescaleDB 2.13.
 </Highlight>

 For more information about the options which you can pass to